Skip to main content

 Composite Engineering (Operator and Semi-skilled)

 The content of these Pathways have been agreed by SEMTA.
-These are the only apprenticeship Pathways in the Engineering sector approved for use in Wales that are eligible for Welsh Government funding.
+These are the only Composite Engineering (Operator and Semi-skilled) Apprenticeship Pathway in the Engineering sector approved for use in Wales that are eligible for Medr funding.

 Learning Programme Content